-The Office for College Ministries is led by a staff team that includes a team of campus pastors Mike Blair and Amy Larson; administrative assistant Lorraine Holthaus; Roman Catholic chaplain Phillip Gibbs; and college organist Gregory Peterson.
+The Office for College Ministries is led by a staff team that includes: campus pastors Mike Blair and Amy Larson; administrative assistant Lorraine Holthaus; Roman Catholic chaplain Phillip Gibbs; and college organist Gregory Peterson.
 The Body of Christ is a guiding image for our ministry together as we foster an inclusive community, celebrate diverse gifts and journeys, and share leadership.

 Mike Blair has served Luther College as campus pastor since 1991.
 Before serving at Luther, he was campus pastor at Augustana College, Rock Island and Associate Pastor at First Lutheran Church in Freeport, Ill.